jandersonmartins/markdown-cv/source/cv-en.md

 > My back-end responsibilities were maintaining a Ruby on Rails back-end.
 I was also responsible for building and maintain a Node.js HTTP/WebSocket back-end.

-- Sept/2019 - Aug/2020: Part Time Back End Developer, Yooh
+- Sept/2019 - Aug/2020: Part Time Back End Developer, Yooh - Remote

 > Worked on different sites and web apps with Ruby on Rails like e-commerce, CMS, EAD platform, institutional sites...